Giftbit/sam-scaffold/README.md

 ### Unit testing

 Unit testing is provided by [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/) and is run with: `npm run test`.

+Test files are located next to the file beign tested with `.test` added before the extension.  eg: `index.ts` is beside test file `index.test.ts`.
+Just like libraries not referenced by index.ts WebPack will not include these file in the distribution.

 ### Adding a new lambda function

 Add a new directory inside `src/lambdas` named after your function.
 Inside there add a file `index.ts` if you're working in TypeScript or `index.js` if you're working in JavaScript.
 The file must have an export function `handler` that will be called by AWS.

 Add a new `AWS::Serverless::Function` resource inside `infrastructure/sam.yaml`.
-Name it after your function with the first leter capitalized.
+Name it after your function with the first letter capitalized.
 Set the `CodeUri` to be the dist zip file that will be generated.  eg: if your folder is `src/lambdas/fooBar` name your resource `FooBarFunction` with `CodeUri: ../dist/fooBar/fooBar.zip`.

 ## Continuous Integration